hishaaaam/bootcampproject/README.md

 3. Database: Includes the database schema, ER diagram, and Power BI reports for data visualization.

 🛠️ How to Run
-1. Save the SQL file in your computer and execute it
+1. Save the OLA folder in your personal computer
-2. Open the Python file and change the Username and password in the SQL connector according to your SQL server
+2. Run the exe file in the dist folder
-3. Run the Python file